MicrosoftDocs/dynamics-365-unified-operations-public/core/organization-administration/plan-case-management.md

 # required metadata

 title: Configure case security, processes, and categories
-description: This article describes the considerations and decisions that you must make during the planning process, before you configure cases in Microsoft Dynamics AX.
+description: This article describes the considerations and decisions that you must make during the planning process, before you configure cases in Microsoft Dynamics 365 for Operations.
 author: kfend
 manager: AnnBe
 ms.date: 2015-12-11 23 - 25 - 46